Home Heat Pump Guide

 3. Details of Your Current Heating System

 The BUS grant requires you to be replacing an existing fossil fuel heating system.
 Know what you currently have — gas boiler, oil boiler, LPG boiler, or electric storage heaters.
+Homeowners with gas central heating are fully eligible.
 Your installer will verify this during their survey.

 Step 1: Get Quotes from MCS-Certified Installers